JDK-8340827 : JEP 522: G1 GC: Improve Throughput by Reducing Synchronization

 ---------------------

-Further we believe that the throughput gains offered by this change, combined with native memory savings in earlier JDK releases described in the Native Memory Footprint section justify the additional memory usage of the second card table.
+We assume that the throughput gains offered by this change, combined with the aforementioned native memory savings in earlier releases, justify the additional memory usage of the second card table.

 Comments